Politics Polymarket August 12, 2026

 Michigan Democratic Senate Primary Winner

-Polymarket prices this Abdul El-Sayed at 80%.
-The reporting broadly agrees.
+Polymarket prices this Abdul El-Sayed at 66%.

 What do the sources agree on?